gunningjoshua/Projects/Forecasting Consumer Price Index Using Zillow's Rental Data/README.md

 ## Conclusion

-After evaluating both approaches, the VAR model outperformed the standalone ARIMA model in terms of precision.
-While the ARIMA(2,3,1) model achieved an RMSE of **3.37** on raw CPI values, the VAR model, using log-transformed and differenced series, reached a much lower RMSE of **0.0326** for log CPI and **0.0213** for log ZORI.
+After evaluating both approaches, the VAR model outperformed the standalone ARIMA model in terms of predictive accuracy.
+While the ARIMA(2,3,1) model achieved a Root Mean Squared Error (RMSE) of **3.37** on raw CPI values, the VAR model—using log-transformed and differenced data—reduced the forecast error significantly, achieving an RMSE of **0.0326** for log CPI and **0.0213** for log ZORI.

+To put this into context, even small RMSE values in log-scale forecasting indicate highly precise predictions, since they correspond to very minor deviations from actual percentage changes in price levels.
+This means the VAR model was able to closely track how prices actually moved over time—month by month.

-This project highlights how including economic indicators like rent can improve inflation forecasting.
-It also reinforced the importance of proper data preprocessing, stationarity checks, model diagnostics, and selecting the appropriate modeling approach.
-By combining economic reasoning with time series analysis, we showed how multivariate models can capture relationships that improve forecast accuracy.
+Overall, this project highlighted how incorporating additional economic indicators like rent can strengthen inflation forecasting.
+It also reinforced the value of proper data preprocessing, testing for stationarity, evaluating model diagnostics, and selecting the right modeling strategy.
+By combining economic reasoning with time series analysis, this project demonstrated how multivariate approaches like VAR can capture meaningful relationships between variables and lead to more reliable predictions of inflation.